 The common room is the best place to become acquainted with your fellow students.
 When you are accepted as one of our newbies, we ask that you fill out this welcome survey to introduce yourself to your house mates by posting this in your common room.
+LION'S HEART:WHAT DEFINES A GRYFFINDOR?Essay By: teaberryblueTitle:

-Title: What Defines a Gryffindor?
+What Defines a Gryffindor?

 “…The boggart sitting in the darkness within has not yet assumed a form.
 He does not yet know what will frighten the person on the other side of the door.
-Nobody knows what a boggart looks like when he is alone, but when I let him out, he will immediately become whatever each of us most fears.”
+Nobody knows what a boggart looks like when he is alone, but when I let him out, he will immediately become whatever each of us most fears.

 Fear.
 Fear is one of the most terrible emotions a person can feel.
 It can paralyze, it can eat us alive, it can gnaw and tear and brutalize.
 It can make us cry, scream, act in terror or rage or humiliation.
 It makes us lash out; it makes us hide under the bed.
 It makes us tingle with cold, sets our hair on end, our teeth on edge, and our stomachs to twisting and turning.